 Join us in the afternoon at Montague High School for packet pick-up.
-Once you’ve settled in, feel free to hit the beach at Duck Lake Channel or Lake Michigan – the former will put a smile on your face, while the latter will most definitely wake you up!
-If you’re hoping to get a feel for some local history, the White River Light Station Museum is worth a check-out.
+Once you’ve settled in, feel free to hit the beach at Duck Lake Channel or Lake Michigan – the former will put a smile on your face, while the latter will definitely wake you up!
+If you’re hoping to get a feel for some local history, the White River Light Station Museum is worth a visit.
 There are plenty of charms to be found in downtown Montague as well, including the world’s largest weathervane.

 Our first dinner will be served at the high school.
 Once you’ve had your fill, we will convene for a mandatory rider meeting at 7:00 pm.
 Welcome to Shoreline West!

 Sun 8/4/19 - to Ludington (60 miles)

 Get ready to sample a little bit of everything that Lake Michigan has to offer.
 Our route will begin with a brief cut south and west to join with the coast.
 After that, it’s smooth sailing as we wind our way north towards Ludington, all the while shadowed by pristine beaches and breathtaking views.
 In the process, we’ll pass the Little Sable Point Lighthouse.
 Built in 1874, it is one of the oldest brick lighthouses on the Great Lakes, and an excellent spot for a quick break.

 Before entering the town of Silver Lake, we will pass by one of our favorite stops of the whole trip: Cherry Point Market, where you can chill out with your fellow riders and sample some of the delicious home-baked goods on offer.
 Once you’ve trucked on to Silver Lake, feel free to explore the dunes on one of several dune rides offered there.